getsentry/sentry-php/docs/index.rst

         'email' => $USER->getEmail()
     ));

-For more information see :ref:`raven-php-request-context`.
+For more information see :ref:`sentry-php-request-context`.

 Deep Dive
 ---------